manuel-serrano/bigloo/doc/bglmem.md

 ...
 ```

-The two first lines enable to check that `bglmemrun` loads the correct
+The two first lines enable to check that `bglmem` loads the correct
 dynamic libraries.

 The following lines are gc reports.
 Each line correct to a triggered
 collection.
 It shows the number of allocated objects since the previous
 gc, the heap size, and the memory size that survived the collection.

-Finally, then execution completes, `bglmemrun` produces its report about
+Finally, then execution completes, `bglmem` produces its report about
 memory allocation.
 For instance:

 ```shell